-- Scientific capacity in South Asia is currently well-developed in atmospheric science, but still relatively underdeveloped when it comes to capturing the region-specific sources of air pollution.
-Further development of analytical capacity should include research of the health impacts, and the analysis of economic incentives and behavioral adjustments.
-In all these areas, there is a knowledge gap regarding the influence of specific circumstances in South Asia. - Scientific capacity should not be centralized, but rather distributed across the region.
+- Scientific capacity in South Asia is currently well developed in atmospheric science, but it is still relatively underdeveloped when it comes to capturing the region-specific sources of air pollution.
+Further development of analytical capacity should include research into health impacts and analysis of economic incentives and behavioral adjustments.
+All these areas suffer from a knowledge gap regarding the influence of specific circumstances in South Asia. - Scientific capacity should not be centralized, but rather distributed across the region.
 To enhance the credibility and salience of scientific information among the stakeholders of airsheds, and to ensure more equal representation and ownership across countries and jurisdictions, a South Asia-wide scientific community on AQM should facilitate communication between experts across administrative boundaries and develop a scientific consensus on critical issues.

-Step I.3: Toward a whole-of-government approach
+Step I.3: Toward a Whole-of-Government Approach

 - The capacity of ministries of the environment must be strengthened.
-These ministries have the principal mandate to manage air-quality programs, but they have neither the financial resources nor sufficient staff required for the needed coordination of environmental policies in agriculture, energy, industry, rural development, transportation, and urban development. - A strong and central technical role of ministries of the environment should be complemented with a whole-of-government approach.
+These ministries have the principal mandate to manage air quality programs, but they have neither the financial resources nor the staff required for the needed coordination of environmental policies in agriculture, energy, industry, rural development, transportation, and urban development. - A strong and central technical role of ministries of the environment should be complemented with a whole-of-government approach.
 AQM can have far-reaching consequences for other policy areas, from energy and climate policy to growth strategy and distributional policies.
 The report shows how synergies between AQM and climate policies can be exploited.
-The report also shows that there is a significant overlap between local air quality and poverty in South Asia, and that abatement efforts can have distributional impacts.
+The report also shows that there is significant overlap between local air quality and poverty in South Asia, and that abatement efforts can have distributional impacts.
 To ensure consistency with the broader development strategy, a whole-of-government approach to AQM is needed.

-Phase II: Additional and joint targets for cost-effective abatement
+Phase II: Additional and Joint Targets for Cost-Effective Abatement

-Airshed-wide AQM will automatically include low-cost abatement of more sources of air pollution.
-Once the focus broadens beyond cities, other emissions, which are important especially in South Asia, can be reduced.
+Airshedwide AQM will automatically include low-cost abatement of more sources of air pollution.
+Once the focus broadens beyond cities, other emissions, which are especially important in South Asia, can be reduced.
 These include emissions from solid fuel use in households, from brick kilns and ovens in other small industries, from agriculture, and from open burning of solid municipal waste.

-Step II.1: Switching to the use of cleaner cookstoves
+Step II.1: Switching to the Use of Cleaner Cookstoves

-• Cleaner cookstoves are cost effective, but implementation challenges remain.
-Despite the effectiveness of clean cookstoves to improve health, three main challenges to long-term adoption remain: (i) initial and maintenance costs; (ii) knowledge and beliefs; and (iii) compatibility with end users.
-These challenges imply that economic support and information, in addition to adequate price signals, are key in achieving the adoption of clean fuel technology by mostly poor, rural households.
+• Cleaner cookstoves are cost-effective, but implementation challenges remain.
+Despite the effectiveness of clean cookstoves in improving health, three main challenges to long-term adoption remain: (1) initial and maintenance costs, (2) knowledge and beliefs, and (3) compatibility with end users.
+These challenges imply that economic support and information, in addition to adequate price signals, are key to achieving the adoption of clean fuel technology by mostly poor, rural households.

-Step II.2: Reduction of emissions from agriculture and brick kilns
+Step II.2: Reduction of Emissions from Agriculture and Brick Kilns